RefugeesCodeAT/KitchenChef-ios/README.md

-# login-register-app
+# KitchenChef-App
-It's app let you login or register to your website
+It's app let you to get all meals list and shopping list like a user .